Table of Contents

 Signature Tunes and Iconic Songs

 Some musicians use double-neck guitars to replicate iconic guitar parts in live performances.
-For example, Jimmy Page of Led Zeppelin is well-known for using a double-neck guitar to perform “Stairway to Heaven,”.
-In it, one neck is for the 6-string parts and the other for the 12-string sections.
+For example, Jimmy Page of Led Zeppelin is well-known for using a double-neck guitar to perform “Stairway to Heaven.”
+One neck is for the 6-string parts, and the other is for the 12-string sections.

 Visual Impact